Scholarship and Financial Aid Schemes

 Students with financial need are expected to take up a Tuition Fee Loan.
 Any financial aid provided by the school is intended to only assist in meeting those needs not met by the Tuition Fee Loan.

 About three-quarters of our Doctor of Medicine (MD) students have taken up the TFL.
-Limits may exist for students who have already been awarded bursaries/scholarships which cover the tuition fee, although these generally do not apply to scholarships awarded using Duke-NUS resources.
+Limits may exist for students who have already been awarded bursaries/scholarships which cover in whole/part of the tuition fee, although these generally do not apply to scholarships awarded using Duke-NUS resources.
 Details on the TFL are available at the NUS Registrar’s Office website.

 Bursaries are awarded based on familial and personal financial need.

-Goh Foundation Scholarships have been made possible for qualified Duke-NUS students (approximately 4 recipients per year), at an annual value of S$20,000.
+Goh Foundation Scholarships have been made available for qualified Duke-NUS students (approximately 4 recipients per year), at an annual value of S$20,000.
 Candidates must be full-time local or international students at Duke-NUS who have demonstrated outstanding academic achievements.
 Preference may be given to those with demonstrated financial need.
 The scholarships are tenable for the full duration of studies, up to a maximum of 4 years.

-The Lee Foundation was founded in 1952 by philanthropist and businessman, Mr Lee Kong Chian with the aim of supporting educational, cultural, charitable and public organisations.
+The Lee Foundation was founded in 1952 by philanthropist and businessman, Mr. Lee Kong Chian with the aim of supporting educational, cultural, charitable and public organisations.